jmk0811/CSE-416-Project-Client/README.md

 1. Secure signup, login, logout, and cryptocurrency wallet connection

-2. Get data of volunteer works from organizations (or from the admin), store them in the database, show lists of available opportunities to users.
+2. Get data of volunteer works from organizations (or from the admin), store them in the database, and show lists of available opportunities to users.
 Sort and filter them by name, date, theme, holder, vacancy, etc.

 3. Volunteer work registration, application submission

-4. View records, history, and list of owned NFTs in profile page
+4. View records, history, and list of owned NFTs on profile page

 5. Issue NFT certificates and collectibles to users